Evaluate Risk

 Share this Practice on:LinkedIn

-Evaluating risk is foundational to ensuring a resilient and sustainable value chain, helping to navigate challenges and capitalise on opportunities.
+Evaluating sustainability risks and opportunities is key to ensuring a resilient and sustainable value chain.

 Identify and evaluate key environmental, social and governance risks

-Start by mapping out potential risks, such as potential for human rights violations, potential environmental impacts, supplier reliability, transport logistics, political instability, and natural disasters.
+Start by mapping out potential risks, such as potential human rights violations, potential environmental impacts, supplier reliability, transport logistics, political instability, and natural disasters.
 To compile a comprehensive risk list, engage relevant departments, including procurement, supply chain management, sustainability, legal, and compliance.
-Depending on the risk, involve suppliers, customers, and regulatory bodies for a more holistic view.
+Depending on the risk, engage suppliers, customers, and regulatory bodies for a more holistic view.
 Once compiled, assess each risk's severity and likelihood and your organisation's ability to mitigate it.
-For instance, if modern slavery is a potential risk, form a dedicated group to investigate it further.
-Use tools like sustainability audits and environmental and social assessments to gather data, always considering the possibility of sudden changes.¹ ² ³
+For issues with potential for high risk, consider forming a dedicated group to investigate them further.
+Keep in mind that, risks are often evolving and can change suddenly.1, 2, 3

-Co-op combines stakeholder input with public human rights data to identify labour rights risk hotspots in its supply chain.
+Co-op combines stakeholder input with public human rights data to identify labour rights risk hotspots in its supply chain.4

 EXAMPLE: Mars recognises farmer livelihoods as a key business risk